kredati/cin3010s20/syllabus.0.1.md

 * Wendy Hui-Kyong Chun, "The Persistence of Visual Knowledge"
 * Alexander R. Galloway, "Langauge Wants to be Overlooked"
 * Alexander R. Galloway, _The Interface Effect_
+* Jacob Gaboury, "The Random-Access Image" and "Becoming NULL"

 #### Week 8, Mar.
 2 & 4: Andy Warhol, Cybernetician
 ##### Monday: A Very Warhol Encounter